Two creepy, spine-tingling tales from the masterful storyteller Paul Torday.

 John Elliott is the recently appointed vicar of St Joseph's - a dilapidated church with a congregation of 16 and a leaky roof.
 Having entered the Church more by default than through any great calling, he struggles to inject some life into his ailing parish.
 His wife Christine longs for them to escape the endless rounds of coffee mornings and cake sales.
 Then Theo, a child at her school, starts to exhibit strange marks on his hands and feet that vanish almost as soon as they have appeared.
 What has produced these marks - is it physical violence or something stranger?
 And why has the previous vicar of St Joseph's ended up in a psychiatric hospital?

-Paul Torday burst on to the literary scene in 2007 with his first novel, SALMON FISHING IN THE YEMEN, an immediate international bestseller which has been translated into 28 languages and has been made into a film starring Ewan McGregor, Kristin Scott Thomas and Emily Blunt.
+Paul Torday burst on to the literary scene in 2007 with his first novel, SALMON FISHING IN THE YEMEN, an immediate international bestseller that has been translated into 28 languages and has been made into a film starring Ewan McGregor, Kristin Scott Thomas and Emily Blunt.
 His subsequent novels, THE IRRESISTIBLE INHERITANCE OF WILBERFORCE, THE GIRL ON THE LANDING, THE HOPELESS LIFE OF CHARLIE SUMMERS, MORE THAN YOU CAN SAY, THE LEGACY OF HARTLEPOOL HALL and LIGHT SHINING IN THE FOREST, were all published to great critical acclaim.
 He was married with two sons by a previous marriage, had two stepsons, and lived close to the River North Tyne.
 He died at home in December 2013.